Turingraph/Calcite/README.md

 # Additional Information

--	Read `doc/README.md` and `doc/` to read additional information about our project and other related useful technology.
+-	Read `doc/` for more additional information about our project.